A Student's Guide to Tax Filing in 2026: Credits, Deductions, and Tips

 Comparison chart showing the differences between filing as a dependent versus an independent student.

-If you’re a dependent, your standard deduction might look a little different, and your parents—not you—will usually be the ones claiming those high-value education credits.
-It’s a conversation worth having with them before you start clicking "submit" on any forms.
-It’s all part of balancing your GPA and personal responsibilities.
+If you’re a dependent, your standard deduction might look a little different, and your parents, not you, will usually claim those high-value education credits.
+Talk with them before you click "submit" on any forms.
+This is part of balancing your GPA and personal responsibilities.

 The Big Wins: AOTC and LLC Education Credits